 Did you know every state has an assistive tech provider program?
 These programs make it possible for people to try out assistive tech before buying it, and, once making a decision, they can often purchase the tech at reduced rates.
 These programs also often offer the option of being trained in the use of assistive technology.
 You can use this site to help find a provider in your state: https://www.at3center.net/stateprogram.

 We hope you’ve found these tips helpful.
-Please stay tuned for upcoming articles in which we’ll go over changes that can be made in the kitchen to facilitate food preparation, changes that can be made throughout the house to facilitate the use of electronics, and ways to make house cleaning easier.
+You can find more tips in our other articles: Kitchen Organization and Set Up for People with an Upper Limb Difference, House Cleaning with an Upper Limb Prosthetic Device and Life Hacks for People with Upper Limb Loss.
 You can also check out our article concerning changes that can be made after a bilateral upper limb amputation.
 Additionally, please tell us in the comments about your own home modifications!

 For more information, see related articles and resources here: